Death at the Bar: Plot summary

 Alleyn, with Inspector Fox, travels to Ottercombe at the request of Abel Pomeroy to investigate the murder.
 The Feathers's reputation is at stake because the inquest was inconclusive and some patrons believe Watchman was poisoned by Pomeroy's neglect.
 Alleyn rapidly detects the usual welter of motives, and the case seems to revolve around an old fraud trial, in which Watchman successfully defended Lord Bryonie by suggesting he was the gullible pawn of Montague Thringle, who was convicted and given a severe prison sentence.
 Before Alleyn can unmask Watchman's killer, in the face of considerable obstruction or outright hostility from the suspects, he only just contrives to save his assistant Inspector Fox from death by drinking cyanide-laced sherry from a bottle set aside for the two policemen.

 With Fox recovering quickly, Alleyn unmasks the killer: Bob Legge.
 Legge is Montague Thringle who blames Watchman for his lengthy prison stay.
-Watchman failed to recognize Legge, whose appearance has changed drastically, but Legge recognized him.
+Watchman initially fails to recognize Legge, whose appearance has changed drastically, but Legge recognizes him.
 While anyone could have poisoned the brandy or the dart after it was thrown, only Legge would have known that dart would pierce Watchman's finger when he deliberately missed the shot.
-Legge poisoned neither the dart nor the brandy but the iodine used to clean out Watchman's wound.
+Legge poisoned the iodine used to clean out Watchman's wound.
+He is arrested.

+The local police work with Alleyn, and the Chief Constable asks to play Watson to Alleyn’s Sherlock.